merak48763/mc-codex/README.md

 - Codex displays related keywords in the same page instead of creating additional pages for keywords.
 - Codex displays a more precise item name.

+# Mcdoc

+Mcdoc is a feature of VSCode [Spyglass extension](https://github.com/SpyglassMC/Spyglass).
+If you're using the extension, you can copy `mcdoc/` folder to the root of your workspace.
+It provides syntax highlighting and autocompletion of data structures provided by this pack.

 # API

 ## Define Descriptions